Gaius Marius: Subordinate to Metellus

 The Jugurthine War started in 112 BC due to "Roman exasperation with the ambitions of Jugurtha", a Numidian king who had killed his half-brothers, massacred Italians in his civil war against them, and bribed many prominent Romans to support him in the Senate.
 After the start of hostilities, the first army sent to Numidia was apparently bribed to withdraw and the second army was defeated and forced to pass under the yoke in humiliation.
 These debacles eroded trust in the ability of the aristocracy to adequately manage foreign affairs.

 While Marius had seemingly broken with the Caecilii Metelli during his time as tribune and praetor, the Metelli did not seem to hold this rupture against him so much as to pass over him for selection as legate in the opening phases of the Jugurthine War.
 In 109 BC, likely to improve his chances for the consulship, Marius joined then-consul Quintus Caecilius Metellus in his campaign against Jugurtha.
 In Sallust's long account of Metellus's campaign, no other legates are mentioned, so Marius was probably Metellus's senior subordinate and right-hand man.
-Metellus was using Marius's strong military experience, while Marius was strengthening his position to run for the consulship.
+Metellus was using Marius's strong military experience, while Marius was strengthening his position to stand for the consulship.

 During the Battle of the Muthul, Marius's actions probably saved the army of Metellus from annihilation.
 Jugurtha had cut the Romans off from the River Muthul where they wanted to refill their water reserves.
 The Romans had to fight Jugurtha in the desert where the Numidian light cavalry had an advantage.
 The Numidian cavalry scattered the Romans into small detachments and soon had control of the battlefield.
 Each group of Romans was fighting for survival independently.
 At this point Marius re-organized a few detachments and led a column of 2,000 men through the Numidians to link up with Metellus.
 Together they led their men against the Numidian infantry who occupied a hill.
 After gaining control of the hill Marius and Metellus led their men against the rear of the Numidian cavalry.
 The Romans gained the initiative and the Numidians had no choice but to withdraw.